OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/pathes.md

 * Practice setting up Github Actions for Continuous Integration of small projects.
 * Learn about Docker for isolated environments, practice that.

+Check out the more specific instructions for [Beginners in Python](/steps-for-python)

 ## Experienced programmer

 Background: You have 10-20 years of experience as a programmer.
 You know git well, you also used GitHub but mostly only to push and pull.